MaheshSharan/HouseholdNoMore/README.md

 ---

 ## Caveats & Known Issues

-*   **Netflix Video player UI is not visible:** If u dont see the video player UI, just refresh the page. that should fix it for you.
+*   **Netflix Video player UI is not visible:** If you don't see the video player UI, just refresh the page.
+That should fix it for you.

 *   **Netflix Updates:** Netflix frequently updates its website and internal APIs.
-Any changes to the GraphQL endpoint URL, the request structure, the page structure (`/watch/` path), or the modal's CSS selectors/HTML structure could break this extension partially or completely.
+Any changes to the GraphQL endpoint URL, the request structure, the page structure (`/watch/` path), or the modal's CSS selectors/HTML structure could break this extension partially or completely. **We monitor and update the GraphQL blocking logic as needed.**
 *   **Console Errors:** When on a `/watch/` page, you **will** see network errors (often CORS-related) in the browser's developer console.
-This is an expected side effect of the extension successfully blocking the network request.
+This is an expected side effect of the extension successfully blocking the GraphQL network requests.
 While visually noisy, it generally does not impact performance.
-*   **Fragile css:** The modal hiding relies on specific CSS class names and `data-uia` attributes.
+*   **Fragile CSS:** The modal hiding relies on specific CSS class names and `data-uia` attributes.
 These might change without notice.

 ---

 ## Disclaimer

 *   This extension is not endorsed by or affiliated with Netflix in any way.
 *   Use this extension at your own risk.
 The developers assume no liability.
 *   Modifying network requests or the DOM on third-party websites might violate their Terms of Service.
 Be aware of the potential consequences.
+*   This repository is a **community update** of the original [Amachi/NetflixHouseholdNoMore](https://github.com/Amachi/NetflixHouseholdNoMore) extension.
+Please respect the original author's work and license.

 ---